-- provide high quality teaching that is differentiated, personalised and inclusive. - ensure decisions are informed by the insights of parents/carers and those of children and young people themselves - have high ambitions and set stretching targets for them - track their progress towards these goals - keep under review the additional or different provision that is made for them - promote positive outcomes in the wider areas of personal and social development - ensure that the approaches used are based on the best possible evidence and are having the required impact on progress - direct, oversee and manage support staff working with their SEND pupils, with the support of the school's SENCo.
-They work in effective partnership with support staff and facilitate good lines of dialogue to record and communicate pupil progress and impact of any additional support/ interventions which are provided to SEND pupils.
+- provide high quality teaching that is differentiated, personalised and inclusive - have high ambitions for all pupils including those with SEND - track their progress - keep under review the additional or different provision that is made for them - promote positive outcomes in the wider areas of personal and social development - ensure that the approaches used are based on the best possible evidence and are having the required impact on progress - direct, oversee and manage support staff working with their SEND pupils, with the support of the school's Inclusion Lead. - To work in effective partnership with support staff and facilitate good lines of dialogue to record and communicate pupil progress and impact of any additional support/ interventions which are provided to SEND pupils.